Th1 and Th2 Subsets of CD4+ T Cells

 A Genechip analysis of T cell gene expression revealed that Amphiregulin, an EGF family member, is selectively expressed in activated mouse Th2 cells, and contributes to Th2-mediated elimination of a helminth parasite.
 This raises the possibility that Th2 cells could contribute to asthma both by enhancing the allergic response and by increasing tissue remodeling.
 Initial human experiments suggest that regulation of amhipregulin expression is more complex in humans, but still linked to a Type 2 response.
 A clinical study has been initiated to compare amphiregulin expression in asthmatic patients and controls.

-- SWIFT-scalable clustering for automated identification of rare cell populations in large, high-dimensional flow cytometry datasets, Part 2: Biological evaluation.
-Cytometry A. In press.
-(2014 Feb 14).
+- SWIFT-scalable clustering for automated identification of rare cell populations in large, high-dimensional flow cytometry datasets, part 2: biological evaluation.
+Cytometry A. 85, 422-33.
+(2014 May 01).